opencomputeproject/oom/README.md

 project also supports key/value write to a limited number of EEPROM locations, and raw read/write access directly to EEPROM.

+NEWS:  February 2, 2018
+The optoe driver has been used by several server vendors, and pushed to at least two NOS repos.
+Much has been learned in the process.
+Sonic is migrating to Linux 4.9, which has removed one interface that optoe was using.
+So, optoe has been updated to incorporate this and several other
+items:
+  - optoe.h merged into optoe.c (based on feedback from users)
+  - removed struct memory_accessor (not in Linux 4.6 and newer)
+  - accept port_name through platform_data if provided
+  - minor simplification of code
+  - optoe.c passes linux checkpatch.pl and is ready to submit upstream

+Switch and NOS vendors are encouraged to use this version of optoe.c If you need to change the code for your usage, please discuss this with don@thebollingers.org so I can maintain a common driver for all.

 NEWS:  December 3, 2017
 The OOM graphical demo has been released in this github repo.
 Used by Finisar at the last two OCP Summits, it is now available to all.
 As